 Why you should visit these destinations in South Africa

-There are however many other options dotted around the country, which are often overlooked but totally worthy of adding to your destination hit-list.
-Choosing where to go however, might not be as easy as you think.
-Because, frankly the options are endless.
-Which is why, we recently got together with some amazing travel bloggers from around the globe to share their favourite destinations in South Africa.
+However, there are many other options dotted around the country, which are often overlooked but worthy of adding to your destination hit-list.
+Choosing where to go might also not be as easy as you think.
+Because frankly, the options are endless!
+Luckily, we’re here to help.
+We recently got together with some fantastic travel bloggers from around the globe to share their favorite destinations in South Africa.

 The best destinations in South Africa

 Erin from Sol Salute fell in love with one of the gorgeous destinations in South Africa, the Wild Coast.
 Here’s her take on why the Wild Coast should be on your must-see list.

 The Transkei in South Africa may be hard to get to, but it is worth every bit of effort.
 Also known as the Wild Coast, this long stretch of coastline north of East London and south of Durban is nothing short of paradise.
 The rolling green hills go on further than the eye can see and are dotted with villages made up of rondavels.
 The beaches are expansive, and we spent our days walking from one end to the next.
 (Careful not to disturb the cows taking their naps on the sand).

 The coast here is on the Indian Ocean, and the water was cold but perfect for surfing.
 People woke with the sun at our backpacker’s hostel each morning and made their way down to the waves.
 There are kayaking excursions into the rivers that spill out into the ocean, as well as long hikes along the cliffs.
 I fell in love with the Transkei during our time there and hope to return time and again in the future.

 Campbell & Alya from Stingy Nomads explored one of the most amazing destinations in South Africa; the Garden Route.
 Along the way, they were overwhelmed by the beauty of Storms River.
 Read on to see why Storms River Mouth should be on your bucket list.